cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.1.4/Upgrade Announcement.md

 If you use `#to_s` without an argument it would raise an ArgumentError exception.
 If you use it without an argument, it won't fail but won't produce the expected output.

-> Note: You can also use the `DateTimeLocalizer` class.
+> Note: You can also use the `DateTimeLocalizer` class when interpolating/printing date value.

 ## Support for exclusion constraints 🔐